Neustadt (Wied)

 Neustadt (Wied) or Neustadt an der Wied is a municipality in the district of Neuwied in Rhineland-Palatinate, Germany.
 It is situated about 30 kilometres (20 miles) south-east of Bonn in the Rhine-Westerwald Nature Park.
 Neustadt is part of the Asbach collective municipality.

+Transport

+Neustadt had a station at the Linz-flammersfeld railway line, which is out of service for passenger trains, but a part of the line was several times in use for service through touristic special trains.